DavidCEllis/PrefabClasses/readme.md

 This also means that if a class method is never accessed then it is not generated.

-The compiled method instead generates all of the code when the module is first *compiled* into a .pyc file.
+The 'compiled' method instead generates all of the code when the module is first *compiled* into a .pyc file.
 Subsequently there is no overhead once the .pyc has been generated as the result is a plain python class in the .pyc.
 The trade-off is that this